solidDoWant/node-network-operator/README.md

 This can also be used in conjunction with a third-party CNI to build a classical L2/L3 overlay network between specific pods.
 This was built to be an alternative to the [pod-gateway](https://github.com/angelnu/pod-gateway/) project when used with the bridge CNI plugin and [multus](https://github.com/k8snetworkplumbingwg/multus-cni).
 This allows for routing the traffic of specific pods through a separate "gateway" pod, without needing to give the pods the `NET_ADMIN` capability.
+See [here](./config/samples/gateway-network/README.md) for an example.

 ## Getting Started